DivineOmega/uxdm/docs/sources/WordPressUserSource.md

 # WordPress User Source

-The UXDM WordPress user source allows you to source user data and post meta data from a WordPress database.
+The UXDM WordPress user source allows you to source user data and user meta data from a WordPress database.

 ## Creating